-Strategic risk management is a crucial but often overlooked aspect of enterprise risk management (ERM).
-While ERM has traditionally focused on financial and, more recently, operational risk, the fact is that strategic risk is far more consequential.
+Strategic risk management is a crucial, but often overlooked, aspect of enterprise risk management (ERM).
+Traditionally, ERM has focused on financial and operational risk.
+However, the fact is that strategic risk is far more consequential.

 What is strategic risk?

-A company that has unmatched manufacturing processes will still fail if consumers no longer want its products.
-That was the lesson even the most efficient buggy whip makers learned once Henry Ford introduced the Model T in 1908.
-Cellphone handset makers faced a similar existential crisis when the Apple® iPhone® arrived on the scene.
+A company that has superior and unmatched manufacturing processes will still fail if their consumers no longer want their products.
+This was the lesson that was learned by even the most efficient buggy whip makers once Henry Ford introduced his Model T in 1908.
+Cellphone handset manufacturers faced a similar crisis when the Apple® iPhone® arrived on the scene.

 What is strategic risk management?

 Strategic risk management is the process of identifying, quantifying, and mitigating any risk that affects or is inherent in a company’s business strategy, strategic objectives, and strategy execution.
 These risks may include:

 Senior management turnover